 You can search for courses by area of interest or browse through the featured courses.
 You’ll find subjects ranging from business to languages to computer science.
 You may see messages about a course key, but this information is only for enrolled students, and you won’t need a key to take free courses.

-Coursera collaborates with more than 190 universities including Duke, IBM, Stanford and other top schools.
+Coursera collaborates with more than 190 universities including Duke, Stanford and other top schools as well as companies including IBM.
 You’ll have to create a free account to get started, but it requires only your name, email address and password.

 You can search for subjects that interest you or click “browse” to view all courses.
 Just some of the available topics are arts and humanities, computer science, information technology, personal development and language learning.
 Once you’ve found a course, click “enroll for free.”

 EdX offers more than 2,500 online courses from 140 different institutions including Harvard University, UC-Berkeley and Boston University.
-You can choose from 31 different subjects including business & management, data analysis, humanities, engineering and design.
+You can choose from more than 30 different study areas including business & management, data analysis, humanities, engineering and design.

 Many courses are free, and some offer a certificate of completion if you pay a fee.
 You can choose which route you’d like to take before enrolling.
 You’ll be asked to create a free account to get started.